Mrekyle/ci-project-5/README.md

 <details>
 <summary>Security Features</summary>

-- Django All Auth( Used for Django account creation and secruity )
+- Django All Auth( Used for Django account creation and security )
-- ElephantSQL ( Used to store all the data orom the store, users, orders, products )
+- ElephantSQL ( Used to store all the data from the store, users, orders, products )
-- Heroku ( Secure online website hosting  Through the use of Config vars to connect to ourside sources )
+- Heroku ( Secure online website hosting  Through the use of Config vars to connect to outside sources )
 - CSRF Tokens provided by django ( Allow the secure movement of data between the user and the backend of the application )

 </details>